 The people of Wales have fiercely guarded and retained many of their ancient traditions, customs and language, and this is also true of the cuisine of Wales.

-A decade ago it was admittedly difficult to find traditional Welsh cooking in the cities of Wales such Cardiff or Swansea or even in the seaside resorts such as Llandudno or Colwyn Bay.
-Nowadays thanks to an initiative called 'Wales, the True Taste', traditional Welsh produce and dishes are being celebrated throughout the land, in hotels, restaurants and country inns.
+A decade or so ago it was admittedly difficult to find traditional Welsh cooking in the cities of Wales such Cardiff or Swansea or even in the seaside resorts such as Llandudno or Colwyn Bay.
+Nowadays thanks to an initiative called ‘Wales, the True Taste’, traditional Welsh produce and dishes are being celebrated throughout the land, in hotels, restaurants and country inns.

 The ‘Wales, The True Taste’ scheme, managed by the Welsh Development Agency (WDA), promotes and endorses the use of quality Welsh produce throughout the hospitality and tourism industries in Wales.

 Many different types of speciality foods are grown and prepared in Wales, from honey to ham, cockles to specialist sauces, white wine to whisky, and ice-cream to yoghurt.

 Welsh sheep are small and have a particularly delicious flavour when eaten as a lamb.
 Salt-marsh lamb has a buttery texture and gentle well rounded flavour, as a result of the flocks of sheep grazing on seaweed by the seashore.
 Although lamb is the meat most often associated with Wales, in the past this was a meat eaten only on high days and holidays: the pig was the staple meat for the family.